Gun violence killed them. Now, their voices will lobby Congress to do more using AI

 Now, people can hear his voice again.

-The messages will appear on the Shotline, an online platform that the groups created, where users can individually send the AI-generated audio directly to the offices of members of Congress, demanding further action on gun violence prevention.
+The messages will appear on the Shotline, a new online platform that the groups created, where users can individually send the AI-generated audio directly to the offices of members of Congress, demanding further action on gun violence prevention.
+The initiative was announced in front of the Capitol Wednesday, the sixth anniversary of the Parkland shooting.

+Introducing The Shotline, a platform where the voices of victims killed by gun violence have been brought back using AI technology.
+Now those voices can call our representatives again and again in hopes of changing our gun laws.
+Visit https://t.co/auVUBZkXnC to send a call. pic.twitter.com/3pVtCEGvHx— Change the Ref 🟧 (@ChangeTheRef) February 14, 2024

 "I'm back today because my parents used AI to recreate my voice to call you," Oliver's message continued.
 "Other victims like me will be calling too, again and again, to demand action.
 How many calls will it take for you to care?
 How many dead voices will you hear before you finally listen?
 Every day your inaction creates more voices.
 If you fail to act now, we'll find somebody who will."